dilrajssokhi/django/README.md

 You can access full-urls by clicking on the link provided after looking up short-url in db. externalURL in urlShortner/views.py loads the content of the full-url using requests and renders the webpage at urlShortener/templates/urlShortener/externalURL.html

-You can sync the db using the models.py and migration files in urlShortner/migrations/ using: python manage.py migrate
+You can sync the db using the models.py and migration files in urlShortner/migrations/ using:

+python manage.py migrate

+Django's admin functionality can be used by logging on as admin on localhost:8000/admin/ and manageing full URLs and their subsequent short-URLs from URL shortners on Site administration page.